 Understand that you are two different people with different backgrounds

 Many marital problems arise from money—and it is not only difficult to resolve.
 It can be painful and brutal as well.
 The way each of your spend money is not a simple question of habits and lifestyle choices.
 It represents your core values, inherent characteristics and underlying psychological issues.
 So when you touch the subject, hidden fears, anger and other negative emotions may surface.

+As a couple, it can be easier than you think to prevent destroying your credit rating.
 Sometimes, we have to deal with a partner’s emotional baggage.
 If you don’t want to stumble over it every time you look at your credit rating and your overdue bills, acknowledge your differences.
-While you want your partner to adjust to your financial situation and take responsibility in the financial issues in your family, acknowledging that emotional issues drive your spouse’s behavior about money can loosen up your conflicts a bit.
+While you want your partner to adjust to your financial situation and take responsibility in the financial issues in your family, acknowledging that emotional issues drive your spouse’s behaviour about money can loosen up your conflicts a bit.

 Don’t share Ownership of Debt

 As a couple, either of you can use your conjugal property as security for a loan or mortgage.
 When the borrower fails to pay, your property can be a subject of forced sale/foreclosure.
 But, generally speaking, you are not responsible for the debts of your spouse, as long as it is not under your name, or you did not sign as a co-maker.
 So, if you don’t want your credit rating to go down in the event your spouse fails to repay his or her debts – it is advisable to make an agreement that whenever you make a loan, you will not share debts under your names.
 This way, the borrower will be solely responsible for the debts incurred.